PaddlePaddle/PaddleDetection/deploy/pphuman/docs/attribute_en.md

 | Pedestrian Detection/ Tracking    |  PP-YOLOE | mAP: 56.3 <br> MOTA: 72.0 | Detection: 28ms <br> Tracking：33.1ms | [Download Link](https://bj.bcebos.com/v1/paddledet/models/pipeline/mot_ppyoloe_l_36e_pipeline.zip) |
 | Pedestrian Attribute Analysis   |  StrongBaseline  |  ma: 94.86  | Per Person 2ms | [Download Link](https://bj.bcebos.com/v1/paddledet/models/pipeline/strongbaseline_r50_30e_pa100k.tar) |

-1. The precision of detection/ tracking models is MOT17, obtained by conducting the integration training and testing of CrowdHuman, HIEVE, and some business data.
+1. The precision of detection and tracking models is obtained by training and testing on the integration of MOT17, CrowdHuman, HIEVE, and some business data.
-2. The precision of pedestiran attribute analysis is PA100k, obtained by conducting the integration training and testing of RAPv2, PETA, and some business data.
+2. The precision of pedestiran attribute analysis is obtained by training and testing on the integration of PA100k, RAPv2, PETA, and some business data.
 3. The inference speed is T4, the speed of using TensorRT FP16.

 ## Instruction